logo of perfectdogbed

 For Chin-Resters (Dogs Who Rest Head on Edge)

-For Nesters (Dogs Who Dig/Arrange Bedding)
+For Nesters (Dogs Who Dig and Arrange Bedding)

 Medium Dogs with Special Needs